gsmann997/Max3010Sensor/index.md

 After meeting with my team member and checking the work done so far, I can say me and my team member are going as planned and we are meeting the goal set.
 Unfortunately I received my sensor late which left me behind with the soldering.
 However, I had already watched tutorial and practiced in class.
 So thanks to Vlad and Kelly I was able to catch up quickly.
 ![breadboard_milestone](https://user-images.githubusercontent.com/43187603/47397450-5111ef80-d6fd-11e8-8374-09f96998d36e.jpg)
-Before doing the breadboarding I prepared a fritzing diagram:<br>
+Before doing the breadboarding I prepared a fritzing diagram (my sensor was not available in fritzing so I used another sensor with the same Pin):<br>
 ![drawing](https://user-images.githubusercontent.com/43187603/47398817-dac4bb80-d703-11e8-8afc-d6c36e0f06ec.png)<br>
 ![drawing_scheme](https://user-images.githubusercontent.com/43187603/47398829-e57f5080-d703-11e8-8635-d47ca832b91e.png)<br>
 ### Week 7